Health and Reporting

-In order to mitigate the risk of spreading COVID-19 to those at higher risk for severe illness, USI has implemented policies designed to create an expectation of physical distancing of at least six feet between people and discouraging large gatherings.
+In order to mitigate the risk of spreading COVID-19 to those at higher risk for severe illness, USI has implemented policies designed to create an expectation of physical distancing of at least three feet between people and discouraging large gatherings.

-New signage has been added across campus both indoors and outdoors, promoting safe practices, indicating flow of traffic in buildings, and designating where traffic is restricted.
+Signage has been added across campus both indoors and outdoors, promoting safe practices, indicating flow of traffic in buildings, and designating where traffic is restricted.
 Unless previously arranged, employees should refrain from visiting other offices on campus without prior notification.
 All meetings should continue to be held virtually when possible.

 It is extremely important for the prevention of the spread of COVID-19 that we all practice personal sanitation.
 Proper hand washing, as well as cough and sneeze etiquette, is important for all.
 Additional guidance is available from the CDC.